 Doctor Rajevan Sivayoganathan

-Dr. Rajevan is a firm believer of patient-centred medicine, with a strong interest in utilising herbal therapies to treat a variety of conditions.
+Dr. Raj is a firm believer of patient-centred medicine, with a strong interest in utilising herbal therapies to treat a variety of conditions.
 He is very excited to be part of the expanding field of alternative, plant-based medicine.
-Moving forward, Dr. Sivayoganathan sees himself expanding his knowledge, experience, and expertise in the area.
+Moving forward, Dr. Raj sees himself expanding his knowledge, experience and expertise in the area.

-He’s looking to complement his progress with additional study in the form of a Masters degree, as well as get involved in trials and research projects.
-Rajevan’s core values are trust and effective communication with his patients.
+He’s looking to complement his progress with additional study in the form of a Master’s degree, as well as get involved in trials and research projects.
+Dr. Raj’s core values are trust and effective communication with his patients.